awslabs/green-boost/docs/docs/contributing.md

 First clone the repository and instal dependencies with `pnpm i`.

 To develop `gboost-ui` or `gboost-infra` or `gboost-common`, in your Green Boost application repository (created with `gboost create`), run `pnpm add ../path/to/gboost/packages/gboost-*` replacing the path with the path to wherever the package is locally.
+This will change your package.json.

 For `gboost-ui`, you'll need to add this plugin in your vite.config.ts
 ```ts